If you’re determined to keep riding throughout the winter, you’re going to need some extra help to deal with the change in conditions.

 Wider tyres are more stable on corners and at speed, with the bigger surface providing more purchase and control.
 But that also means more friction, and therefore more rolling resistance as the tyres grip more terrain.

-There’s a fuller description about tyre width in Wiggle's Road Tyres Buying Guide.
+There’s a fuller description about tyre width in our mountain bike tyre guide.

 You also need to make sure there’s enough clearance between your tyre and the bike’s frame.